 My name is Landee and I blog at Landee See, Landee Do.
+Today I will share this burlap christmas trees project!
 Basically I get inspiration from anywhere and everywhere and use it to create things for my home and my life.
 Yes, it’s typical DIY blogger stuff but I slather it with sarcasm and sass to keep you coming back for more.
 Stop by if you get a chance!
 You can find my site HERE and you can also find me on Facebook, Pinterest and Twitter.

 I’m super excited to be here on Jen’s amazing site to share a little Christmas craft with you today!